GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_PhysicalHardwareElement](../../stereotypes.md#SAF_PhysicalHardwareElement)

 Pure Hardware Elements.
 Similarity to the V-Model "hardware unit".
+## Interaction Point
+Specifies the existence of an interaction point.
+## Interaction Point Definition
+Specifies the exchange capabilities of an interaction point on Physical Level.
+## Interaction Point Property
+Specifies a detail of an interaction point.
 ## Internal Logical Interaction Scenario
 exposed in viewpoint [Logical Internal Interaction Viewpoint](../viewpoints/Logical-Internal-Interaction-Viewpoint.md)